Pat-Laub/Pat-Laub.github.io/_posts/2022-02-08-hunting-for-great-bluey-episodes-with-ai.md

 ```

 Admittedly, this introduction is played over the top of some music and in an unusual delivery, so I wouldn't expect too much for this section.
-And later, for the technical discussions about Javascript and Typescript etc., I hadn't expected a generic speech-to-text method to work well on those parts of the episodes.
+And later, for the technical discussions about JavaScript and TypeScript etc., I hadn't expected a generic speech-to-text method to work well on those parts of the episodes.

 ### Looking for nearly-perfect transcripts, a la YouTube's auto-captions